Basti2590/M2-Summative-Assessment-Lab-Part-1/README.md

 # M2-Summative-Assessment-Lab-Part-1
 This project is a vaccine stock management system, it's designed to assist healthcare facilities in efficiently managing vaccine inventory.
+It ensures proper storage, tracking, and distribution.
+The system helps doctors and assistants monitor vaccine stock levels, track expiry dates, and record administered doses to prevent shortages and reduce waste.Key features include real-time stock tracking, automated alerts for expiring vaccines, and a vaccination recording module for accurate patient records.
+Additionally, the system generates inventory reports and system usage summaries for future decision-making.